Fitting Handguards &

 I did not use the metal spacer, nor that mentioned long M8 reverse thread bolt that came with the kit.
 They are now residing in my "goodie" box.

-1. In Summertime, a possibility for less cooling air to the hands.
+1. In Summertime, a possibility for less cooling air to the hands (but, they remove very easily).

-2. More effort to get to the clutch cable to lubricate the bars end of that item.... and inspect for fraying.
+2. Slightly more effort to get to the clutch cable to lubricate the bars end of that item ....and inspect for fraying.

-3. More effort to remove the top of the brake master cylinder, when doing yearly fluid changing.
+3. Slightly more effort to remove the top of the brake master cylinder, when doing yearly fluid changing.

 4. The fit is not perfect, particularly where the cover part fits over the master cylinder; a bit of work on the front single screw guard hole helped some.

-My bike is equipped with EZS front forks.
+My K-bike is equipped with EZS front forks.
 Whilst the upper area LOOKS like it has the very same distances as a stock LT, I am not sure.
 So, there is a possibility that there could be interference with the pocket covers.
-I very much doubt that there is fairing contact potential though.
+I very much doubt that there is fairing contact potential.

 03/06/2016: Metacodes, layout.